 - Want more apple flavor?
 Use ¼ cup applesauce or apple butter in place of one egg.

 - Need egg free recipes, use ½ cup applesauce or flax eggs instead.

 - Add a boost of protein by stirring in 1-2 scoops of vanilla protein powder.

-- Drizzle the granola bars with chocolate melts instead of white melts.
+- Drizzle the granola bars with chocolate melting wafers instead of white chocolate.
 Or skip the chocolate altogether.

 If you loved this granola bar recipe, be sure to try a few of these other delicious options.

 Do you love a recipe you tried from Inside BruCrew Life?